Buyer-First Guide to Protecting Your Real Estate Investment

 Property tax payment history

-🚫 Outstanding dues legally transfer to the buyer after purchase.
+🚫 Outstanding dues legally transfer to the buyer after purchase if ignored during legal verification of property.

-A property can be under dispute even if documents look clean.
+A property can be legally risky even if documents look clean.

 Local legal notices

-📌 Even one unresolved case can freeze resale and financing for years.
+📌 Even one unresolved case can freeze resale and financing for years—making litigation checks vital in legal verification of property.

-The Agreement to Sell is not a formality—it is your legal shield.
+The Agreement to Sell is not a formality—it is your strongest protection in legal verification of property.

 Exact property description